supernord/2025-ABACBS-workshop/_episodes/24-pawsey_proteinfold.md

     └── uniref90
 ```

+> ## Note
+>
+> We are using minituare versions of the databases for the purpose of the workshop but real versions are available at `/scratch/references/alphafold_feb2024/databases/`
+{: .caution}

 ### Prepare samplesheet

 We can prepare a nextflow samplesheet containing our protein input in fasta format.
-Multiple proteins can be predicted with a single workflow execution by
+Multiple proteins can be predicted with a single workflow execution by adding rows to an input samplesheet.

 ``` csv
 id,sequence